williecheong/traderloo/README.md

 - GET /stocks
     - Returns a list of stocks to trade
+    - DONE, too slow needs work

 - GET /stocks/{code}
     - Returns details for the specified stock
+    - DONE

 - GET /trades
     - Returns a list of all trades
+    - DONE

 - POST /trades
-    - Must be called with trade params
+    - Must be called with symbol and quantity params
     - Opens and performs execution for new trade
-    - Returns trade id on success
+    - Returns trade object on success
+    - DONE

-- PUT /trades/{id}
+- PUT /trades
-    - Must be called with trade params
+    - Must be called with trade_id as param
     - Use this end point to close the specified trade
-    - Returns the trade id on success
+    - Returns the trade object on success
+    - DONE

 - Additional notes
     - Every API call is first validated for a session